“Every time we're given the opportunity to save something of historical significance — like the

 American Story.
 Wishing you all success with this project.” — KEN BURNS

-Future plans include opening it as the Stone House Tavern Museum.
-CHS will develop new educational programs and work with other local historic sites to establish cooperative programming.
-Visitors will see a variety of historical displays and, through guided tours, will come to understand how some families lived in 1831 and how important the tavern was for people travelling this route between New Hampshire and Vermont.
+Future plans are to open the building as the Stone House Tavern Museum.
+CHS will develop new educational programs, and work with other local historic sites to establish cooperative programming.
+Visitors will see a variety of historical displays, and through guided tours, will come to understand how some families lived in 1831, and how important the tavern was for people travelling this route between New Hampshire and Vermont...and points beyond.

 In order to make this a reality, we must continue fundraising for repairs.
 Our current goal is to tighten the building through roof, chimney, and basement rehibilitation and to seek architectural restoration expertise to meet the code standards for an historical museum.
 Plus, we have created a Stone House Sustainability Fund that will support program development and ongoing preservation of the structure.

 With continued support from the community, we are confident that we can accomplish these short and long term goals.
 If you require more information,